openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 - `client_metadata` or `client_metadata_uri` parameter defined in (#vp_token_request) is present, but the Wallet recognizes Client Identifier and knows metadata associated with it.
 - Verifier's pre-registered metadata has been found based on the Client Identifier, but `client_metadata` parameter is also present.

-Usage of `client_metadata` or `client_metadata_uri` parameters with `client_id` that the Wallet might be seeing for the first time is mutually exclusive with the registration mechanism where the Wallet assigns `client_id` to the Verifier after receiving Verifier metadata.

 `access_denied`: